 - Perceptual soreness was observed where reports of decreased muscle soreness and improved recovery were seen after high-intensity speed and power-based exercise while wearing compression.
 The greater the exercise-related soreness, the more tangible the perceived benefits of compression.
 One study showed that wearing compression during high-intensity exercise delayed the perception of muscle soreness for up to 48 hours.
 Accordingly, the addition of compression may be warranted to help with an athlete’s perceived readiness to train or compete.

 - Athletes wearing mild and moderate strength graduated compression were better able to maintain their leg power after endurance exercise.
 Well-trained runners and athletes rated mild and moderate graduated compression (4–12 mmHg) as the most comfortable compression to wear during exercise.
 Firm graduated compression (23–32 mmHg) caused discomfort.
 Therefore, athletes considering wearing graduated compression for training and racing should select a mild to moderate strength compression sock.
 They also found that wearing undersized compression does not improve physiological or performance responses.
 For best sizing, fit and comfort, athletes should follow manufacturers recommendations and consider their personal comfort, particularly for extended wear.

 The extent of the research on the benefits of compression for athletic use is not very complete, and some studies have conflicting conclusions.
-However, there is a clear consensus between the studies conducted to date— wearing graduated compression is an effective tool for post-workout recovery.
+However, there is a clear consensus between the studies conducted to date— wearing graduated compression SOCKS (not sleeves) is an effective tool for post-workout recovery.
 While there is mounting data regarding the benefits of graduated compression on athletic performance, more research is required to reach a similar and more definitive conclusion regarding the effects of compression on performance.